lhmouse/mcfgthread/README.md

 This could however lead to severe problems in case of heavy contention.
 When there are hundreds of thread attempting to lock the same mutex, the system scheduler has no idea about whether they are spinning or not.
 As it is likely that a lot of threads will eventually give up spinning and make a syscall to sleep, we are wasting a lot of CPU time and aggravating the situation.

 This issue is solved by mcfgthread by encoding a spin failure counter in each mutex.
 If a thread gives up spinning because it couldn't lock the mutex within a given number of iterations, the spin failure counter is incremented.
 If a thread locks a mutex successfully while it is spinning, the spin failure counter is decremented.
 This counter provides a heuristic way to determine how heavily a mutex is seized.
 If there have been many spin failures, newcomers will stop spinning, to make a syscall to sleep on the mutex immediately.

+### The once-initialization flag

+A once-initialization flag contains a READY byte (this is the first one according to Itanium ABI) which indicates whether initialization has completed.
+The other bytes are used as a primitive mutex.

+A thread that sees the READY byte set to non-zero knows initialization has been done, so it will return immediately.
+A thread that sees the READY byte set to zero will lock the bundled primitive mutex, and shall perform initialization thereafter.
+If initialization fails, it unlocks the primitive mutex without setting the READY byte, so the next thread that locks the primitive mutex will perform initialization.
+If initialization is successful, it sets the READY byte and unlocks the primitive mutex, releasing all threads that are waiting on it.
+(Do you remember that a primitive mutex actually contains a condition variable?)